• Skip to primary navigation

 Instructions

-• Melt 4 tablespoons of butter in a large skillet over medium heat.
-When the butter has melted, add the flour and 1 teaspoon salt.
-Whisk and cook for 2 minutes, stirring frequently.
+• Melt four tablespoons of butter in a large 12-inch skillet over medium heat.
+Add the flour and one teaspoon of kosher salt when the butter has melted.
+Cook for two minutes, whisking frequently.

-• Add the chicken broth and wine, whisking the mixture constantly.
-Cook for 3 minutes or until thickened.
+• Add the chicken stock and wine, and whisk constantly.
+Cook for about three minutes or until the sauce has thickened.

-• Reduce the heat to low and add the sour cream and one cup of cheese.
-Stir until the cheese is melted and the mixture is smooth.
+• Reduce the heat to low and add the sour cream and one cup of shredded cheese.
+Whisk until the cheese is melted and the mixture is smooth.

-• Remove the pan from the heat and add the chicken, broccoli, lemon juice, and curry powder if using.
+• Remove the pan from the heat and add the chicken, broccoli, lemon juice, and curry powder.
 Mix well until everything is well combined.
-Pour this mixture into a 9x13 baking dish, which has been sprayed with non-stick cooking spray.
+Pour this mixture into a 9×13 casserole dish sprayed with non-stick cooking spray.

-• Melt the remaining 2 tablespoons of butter and add the panko and remaining 1/2 cup of shredded cheese.
+• Melt the remaining two tablespoons of butter and add it to the panko.
+Add the remaining half cup of shredded cheese.
 Mix well.
+Sprinkle the panko/cheese mixture evenly over the casserole.

-• Sprinkle this mixture over the casserole and bake uncovered for 30 minutes or until bubbly and the topping is golden brown.
+• Bake uncovered for 30 minutes or until it is bubbly and the topping is golden brown.
+Serve immediately.

 Notes

-The secret to a smooth creamy sauce is constant whisking.
-If you see lumps, keep whisking until you don't.
+The secret to a smooth, creamy mornay sauce is constant whisking.
+If you see lumps, keep whisking until you don’t.

 Nutrition